Maine Revenue Representation

 Without getting into too much detail, the net effect of this is that if a garnishment at either the state or federal level is considered an expense at the other level removing them in the wrong order can mean that a taxpayer may lose their ability to have the other removed.

-A garnishment at the state level (Maine in this case) can be challenged based on the state’s tax garnishment protections.
+A garnishment at the state level can be challenged based on the state’s tax garnishment protections.
 In some cases, both agencies may also allow for the substitution of an installment agreement for a wage or other garnishment.

-The Maine revenue services have indicated that it will normally accept Innocent Spouse Claims on the state level that have been approved on the Federal level.
+The Maine revenue services have indicated that it normally accepts Innocent Spouse Claims on the state level that have been approved on the Federal level.
 This has particular advantages and disadvantages.
+Mirroring the Federal guidelines, it only requires the federal forms.

-While mirroring the Federal guidelines by only requiring the federal forms cuts down on work and redundancy, it also means that Maine hasn’t invested significant time or training in how to process these claims.
-Issues are likely to arise with employees who are unfamiliar with the details of Innocent Spouse Relief.
+This cuts down on work and redundancy.
+It also means that Maine hasn’t invested significant time or training in how to process these claims.
+Issues likely arise with employees unfamiliar with the details of Innocent Spouse Relief.